Read-Lax/ReadLax/README.md

 <h2>Android ✅ </h2>

-You can install the latest apk release for Android from [here](https://github.com/0RaMsY0/ReadLax/releases/tag/0.0-beta.1)
+You can install the latest pre-release apk for Android from [here](https://github.com/0RaMsY0/ReadLax/releases/tag/0.0-beta.1)
 ***

 <h2>IOS ❌</h3>